sylvaticus/MITx_6.86x/Unit 01 - Linear Classifiers and Generalizations/Unit 01 - Linear Classifiers and Generalizations.md

 ### 1.1.
 Unit 1 Overview

-Unit 1 -> Linear classification
+Unit 1 will cover Linear classification

 Exercise: predicting whether an Amazon product review, looking at only the text, will be positive or negative.